alexandralloyd/DJ-program/README.md

 ## About This Repo

 This repo is for the Digital Journeys business team to plan, track, and manage forms related projects.
-Project planning of ongoing forms requests, both digital and paper, are recorded here.
+Project planning for ongoing forms requests, both digital and paper, is conducted here.
 This repo also contains back-ups of individual forms built within the PSA Digital Journey's version of formsflow.ai.

 <p align="right">(<a href="#top">back to top</a>)</p>